SilverbackOssi/humdov-post-feed-api/README.md

 The seed data is designed to demonstrate the personalization algorithm by creating realistic user preferences and post interactions.

-Note: The app DB comes prepopulated, so you can go ahead with testing
+Note: The app DB comes prepopulated, so you can go ahead with testing.
+Seeding again might create duplicates.

 ## Running Tests